hatgit/hatnotation/README.md

 |Total Words     |`132/11 = 12 words`            |`264/11 = 24 words`          |
 |----------------|-------------------------------|-----------------------------|

-In terms of actual pre-image resistance, the initial entropy should be generated in a cryptographically-secure manner that is pre-image resistant and resistant to other attacks), and the psuedo-random binary string that results will be that is machine-readable where the purpose of encoding it into a mnemonic is to make it easier to notate, recite, read, and write, compared to binary (machine-readable)format.
+In terms of actual pre-image resistance, the initial entropy should be generated in a cryptographically-secure manner that is pre-image resistant and resistant to other attacks, such as outlined in the W3C Cryptography API or via the "secrets" module in Python), and the psuedo-random binary string that results will be that is machine-readable where the purpose of encoding it into a mnemonic is to make it easier to notate, recite, read, and write, compared to binary (machine-readable).